 Multiphase and reactive flows are all around us.
 To make processes and equipment more sustainable we need to get the fundamentals right.

 Niels Deen obtained his PhD from Aalborg University, Esbjerg.
 From 2001 until 2010, he worked as an assistant professor at the University of Twente in The Netherlands.
 From 2010 until 2015, he worked as an associate professor in the TU/e Multiphase Reactors Group.
 In 2010, Niels received a Starting Grant from the European Research Council (ERC) to work on micro-structured bubble column reactors.
 He has collaborated with all the major chemical industries in the Netherlands.
 Niels is also Executive Editor of Elsevier publication Chemical Engineering Science.
-He co-chairs the contact group on Multiphase Flow of the J.M.
+From 2009-2018 he co-chaired the contact group on Multiphase Flow of the J.M.
 Burgerscentrum.
-From 2016 he is a full professor and head of the Multiphase and Reactive Flows group.
+From 2016 he is a full professor and head of the Power and Flow group.
 Together with Professor Philip de Goey from the same group he has extended his research interests in the direction of metal fuel applications.

 - Introduction to computational fluid dynamics

 - Interfacial transport phenomena in engineering flows

 - Multiscale fluid mechanics

 - Preparation phase graduation project